apache/causeway-site/content/getting-started/examples.md

 mvn antrun:run
 </pre>

+If you are prompted for user/password, then you can use `sven:pass`.
+This is one of the accounts configured for the [file-based security](../components/security/file/about.html); see the `authentication_file.passwd` file in `src/main/webapp/WEB-INF` directory.

 ### DnD/Junit/BDD (Concordion)

-This example demonstrates the use of domain object testing using the [junit viewer](../components/viewers/junit/about.html), BDD-style testing using the [BDD viewer](../components/viewers/bdd/about.html), as well as using the [DnD viewer](../components/viewers/dnd/about.html) to explore the domain model.
-The viewers are configured to use the [in-memory objectstore](../components/objectstores/inmemory/about.html), so changes are never persisted between runs.
+This example demonstrates the use of domain object testing using the [junit viewer](../components/viewers/junit/about.html), and BDD-style testing using the [BDD viewer](../components/viewers/bdd/about.html).
+It alsoconfigures the [DnD viewer](../components/viewers/dnd/about.html) to explore the domain model.

+Each of these viewers are configured to use the [in-memory objectstore](../components/objectstores/inmemory/about.html), so changes are never persisted between runs.
+They all share the configuration defined in the DnD viewer's `config` directory.

 To build the example: